We’ve Added Advocacy to our Name

 Interested in helping make the world a better place for women and girls?
 Concerned about the climate crisis?
 For more information — whether you want to help plan or work on projects, or just to stay informed — Contact Gail Holm email@example.com, or Aliya Abbas Aliya3485@hotmail.com.

-The Women and Girls’ Advocacy team is planning an International Women’s Day watch party with videos and discussion via Zoom on International Women’s Day, Monday, March 8, at 7pm.
+The Women and Girls’ Advocacy team held an International Women’s Day watch party with videos and discussion via Zoom on International Women’s Day 2020.
+See Presentation

 Women and Girls’ Issues Key to Reversing Climate Change

 Listen to Phillis Yigdall’s Reflection for the Climate Change as a Social Justice Issue Service, March 8, 2020.
 Start at 32:38 with Phyllis Yigdall’s reflection, followed by Fraidy Reiss at 36:12.